-Pursuant to Article 9 of Law Decree July 12, 2018 ("Decreto Dignità"), any forms of advertising, even indirect, in relation to gaming, betting and gambling, are prohibited.
-Advertising contracts in force on July 14, 2018, are subject to previous legislation until their expiry date, but their duration cannot last longer than one year from July 14, 2018.
+Pursuant to Article 9 of Law Decree July 12, 2018 (Decreto Dignità), any forms of advertising, even indirect, in relation to gaming, betting and gambling, are prohibited.
+Advertising contracts that were in force on July 14, 2018, were subject to previous legislation until their expiry date, but their duration could not last longer than one year from July 14, 2018.
 According to the same provisions, from January 1, 2019, sponsorships are also prohibited.
-Any breach of the mentioned legislation is subject to an administrative fine equal to 20% of the value of the sponsorship or advertising contract and, in any case, no lower than €50,000 euro per violation.
+Any breach of the mentioned legislation is subject to an administrative fine equal to 20% of the value of the sponsorship or advertising contract and, in any case, no lower than $\ensuremath{\in} 50,000$ per violation.